Living-with-machines/CensusGeocoder/README.md

 OLD CUMNOCK | 100597 | exact
 DAILLY | 100572 | exact
 SMALL ISLES | 100119 | exact

+## How to cite historic-census-gb-geocoder
+## Credit and re-use terms
+`historic-census-gb-geocoder` relies on several datasets that require you to have an account with the UK Data Service (UKDS) to sign their standard end user licence.
+Please see individual datasets listed under [Data Inputs](#data-inputs)

+#### 8. Street Standardisation

+*The naming conventions need to be improved here - this file is for use with the GB1900 Gazetteer.*

+*There is plenty of scope for expanding the range of regex patterns used to clean the address strings.*

+`street_standardisation.json` - contains regex patterns to find and replacement words.
+Currently used to expand abbreviations in GB1900 Gazetteer, e.g. Rd to Road.

+#### 9. I-CeM Street Standardisation

+*There is plenty of scope for expanding the range of regex patterns used to clean the address strings.*

+`icem_street_standardisation.json` - contains regex patterns to find and replacement words.
+Currently used to expand abbreviations in I-CeM, e.g. Rd to Road.
+Also removes extra letters left at the start of the address strings after removing digits (to comply with safehaven rules).
+E.g. '68A High Street' leaves 'A High Street', which is then cleaned to 'High Street'.

 ### Data Output